Ask Experts Questions for FREE Help!

 Apr 17, 2007, 09:40 PM

 Have you had him evaluated for add?
-Children with attention deficit tend to unconsciously and consistently "forget" what they are doing and space out, or forget the rules for performing the task, as in the case of addition vs. Subtraction.
+Children with attention deficit tend to unconsciously and consistently "forget" what they are doing and space out, or forget the rules for performing the task, as in the case of addition vs. subtraction.

 As for a very fun typing program look for Jump Start Typing.
-It is like a basketball game that they have to type certain keys within a certain time period in order to score points.
+It is like a basketball game that they have to type certain keys within a certain time in order to score points.
 It keeps them looking at the screen not the keys, once they have figured out where the keys are.